Best Compost Bin of 2021

 After thorough testing, we compared our notes and experiences.
 We scored each product relative to the other models in the review to create a comparative assessment of the bins we reviewed.
 Below, we highlight the top performers in each metric so that you can select models that fit your specific needs best.

 Among the fully contained rotating bins, the large Lifetime 80-Gallon Rotating bin easily takes the cake.
 It has a huge lid with robust, functional hinges and latches.
-We love how we can remove the top of the bind and dump entire shovel-fulls in, and rotate the bin to completely dump out all the compost.
+We love how we can remove the top of the bin, dump in entire shovelfuls, and rotate the bin to completely dump out all the compost.
 The opening is even big enough that we could turn the compost with a shovel to inspect how it's coming along.
 The Miracle-Gro models have smaller doors, but they're appropriate considering the size of the containers, while the Squeeze Master tumbler has very small doors that make it very difficult to unload all the compost once it has matured.

 Turning your compost is a critical task that ensures your compost is receiving the proper amount of oxygen so that the microorganisms can complete their aerobic decomposition process.
 For a traditional "compost pile" that sits on the ground, you can use a pitchfork every few days to churn things up.
 Several of the self-contained bins we tested rotate on an axis, making it easy to turn the compost while it remains in the container and not all over the ground.
 Once these containers start to get full, turning becomes more difficult, but some designs offer solutions to make turning easier.